 People base too much on age!
 Age says something about your development, sometimes, but you can't assume a whole lot, especially after a certain point.
 I met my friend Cara online when she was a pre-teen and I was in my mid-twenties--something like that anyway.
 We got along famously, and she had a level of maturity and wisdom that showed she shouldn't have been judged as inappropriate for someone my age to talk to.
 If I had said "Hell no I'm not talking to an eleven-year-old; what could she POSSIBLY have to say?" then I would have lost the opportunity to make a great friend.
 And then there was my friend Bob who was in his fifties when we met in a college class; I was twenty-one or so, and despite the fact that we remembered different things growing up and he was older than my parents, we really hit many of the same wavelengths and were just able to hang out together.
 Yet there are people who are right in my age bracket to whom I cannot relate whatsoever.
 Age can figure in, but it does not necessarily predict whether I'll get along with someone, so why should it matter so much at the beginning?

 Also, during college and the years that followed, I watched many of my peers act like complete fools, spending most of their time, money, and energy on getting drunk, partying, and finding a mate.
 When I was a twenty-something being expected to emulate this behavior infuriated me and I hated being lumped in that category.
-Now I'm a thirty-something and am starting to be thought of as a failure because I didn't have a stage like that and now have no family/children that "should" have resulted from the "must find a mate" stage of life.
+When I became a thirty-something I began to be thought of as a failure because I didn't have a stage like that and now as a woman in her forties have no family/children that "should" have resulted from the "must find a mate" stage of life.

 I'll determine what I should do at what stage of my life, thank you.
 I have CHOSEN what you see here.
 I have not failed just because I haven't done what you expect of me based on age.
 Most people my age haven't written more novels than they can count on their hands, right?